wtraylor/trace21ka_for_lpjguess/README.md

 - [ ] Use land IDs instead of lon/lat for LPJ-GUESS (for performance).
 - [ ] Compress output files.
 - [ ] Provide example LPJ-GUESS instruction file.
+- [ ] Switch to more recent CRU 4.02

 Design Questions
 ----------------